kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 ```

 * * *
-# Enable LocalAccountTokenFilterPolicy
+# Enable/Disable LocalAccountTokenFilterPolicy
-- Required to be set to 1 if using a local adminisitrator account from a remote device.
+- Required to be set to 1 (Disabled) if using a local adminisitrator account from a remote device, or a domain user in the local admins group.
+- Shouldn't be required if using a default administrator account (

 #### Get LocalAccountTokenFilterPolicy.
-Enabled if set to 1
+Disabled if set to 1
 ```
 Get-ItemProperty -Path "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system" -Name "LocalAccountTokenFilterPolicy" | select LocalAccountTokenFilterPolicy
 ```

-#### Enable LocalAccountTokenFilterPolicy by making a registry change to 1
+#### Disable LocalAccountTokenFilterPolicy by making a registry change to 1
 ```
 Set-ItemProperty -Path "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system" -Name "LocalAccountTokenFilterPolicy" -Value 1
 ```

-#### Disable LocalAccountTokenFilterPolicy by making a registry change to 0
+#### Enable LocalAccountTokenFilterPolicy by making a registry change to 0
 ```
 Set-ItemProperty -Path "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system" -Name "LocalAccountTokenFilterPolicy" -Value 0
 ```